marcelomenon/Robot-Framework-iOS-ToDoApp-Automation/README.md

 - Change the Bundle Identifier for the IntegrationApp to com.facebooks.IntegrationApps

 - Important: If the WebDriverAgent.xcodeproj is locked we need to change the folder permissions, it happened because the Appium was installed using the command sudo and the Xcode do not has permissions to access the Appium folder.
-- Try first open ./.appium/node_modules/appium-xcuitest-driver/node_modules and double right click on the folder appium-webdriveragent, click on Get Info and at the bottom change to “Apply to enclosed items”.
+- Run the command `open ./.appium/node_modules/appium-xcuitest-driver/node_modules` and double right click on the folder appium-webdriveragent, click on Get Info and at the bottom change to “Apply to enclosed items”.
-- If it is still locked try open ./.appium and double right click on the folder node_modules, click on Get Info and at the bottom change to “Apply to enclosed items”.
+- If it is still locked run the command `open ./.appium` and double right click on the folder node_modules, click on Get Info and at the bottom change to “Apply to enclosed items”.

 - Run the build for the WebDriverAgentRunner - Build Succeded
 - Run the build for the WebDriverAgentLib - Build Succeded